-Ratings assigned to bank facilities of Orient Paper and Industries Limited (OPIL) continue to draw significant strength from the company's long track record in the paper industry and the financial flexibility derived by virtue of being a part of the established C. K. Birla group.
-Ratings also derive strength from its comfortable capital structure and strong liquidity in the form of quoted equity investments which provides significant support to the debt metrics of OPIL.
+Ratings assigned to bank facilities of Orient Paper and Industries Limited (OPIL) continue to draw significant strength from the company's long track record in the paper industry and the financial flexibility derived as part of the established C. K. Birla group.
+Ratings also derive strength from its comfortable capital structure and strong liquidity in the form of quoted equity investments, which provides significant support to OPIL's debt metrics.

-Ratings also take note of the significant moderation in the company's operating profitability (profit before interest, lease rentals, depreciation and taxation [PBILDT]) in Q2FY24 (refers to period April 1 to March 31) after witnessing strong performance over Q3FY23-Q1FY24, mainly due to shut down of plant for about 30 days in Q2FY24 for alignment of enhanced pulping capacity with existing unit, coinciding with lower average sales price realisation of printing and writing paper (PWP) due to cheaper imports.
-The commissioning of increased pulping capacity, elemental chlorine-free (ECF) bleaching and new recovery boiler resulted in cost savings and process efficiencies enabling the entity to post improved profitability in Q3FY24 over Q2FY24.
-The performance for caustic soda also remained impacted in 9MFY24 in view of demand slowdown from the user industries.
+Ratings also take note of the significant moderation in the company's operating profitability (profit before interest, lease rentals, depreciation and taxation [PBILDT]) in Q2FY24 (refers to April 01 to March 31) after witnessing strong performance over Q3FY23-Q1FY24, mainly due to shut down of plant for about 30 days in Q2FY24 for alignment of enhanced pulping capacity with existing unit, coinciding with lower average sales price realisation of printing and writing paper (PWP) due to cheaper imports.
+Commissioning of increased pulping capacity, elemental chlorine-free (ECF) bleaching and new recovery boiler resulted in cost savings and process efficiencies, enabling the entity to post improved profitability in Q3FY24 over Q2FY24.
+The performance for caustic soda also remained impacted in 9MFY24 in view of demand slowdown from user industries and increased supply considering higher capacities and imports.

-Ratings continue to remain exposed to the risk associated with the ongoing large debt-funded capex of modernising, debottlenecking, and renovating its production capacity.
-Ratings continue to remain constrained by OPIL's exposure to the volatility in raw material prices and finished goods and the cyclicality attached to the paper industry, significant contingent liabilities in the books of the company mainly relating to water tax and cess on captive power consumption, which are under dispute.
+Ratings continue to remain exposed to the risk associated with the ongoing large debt-funded capex of modernising, debottlenecking, and renovating production capacity.
+Ratings continue to remain constrained by OPIL's exposure to raw material and finished good price volatility and cyclicality attached to the paper industry, significant contingent liabilities in the company's books, mainly relating to water tax and cess on captive power consumption, which are under dispute.